rancher/docs/content/rancher/v2.x/en/backups/backups/ha-backups/_index.md

 	rke up --config rancher-cluster.yml
 	```

 **Result:** RKE is configured to take recurring snapshots of `etcd` on all nodes running the `etcd` role.
-Snapshots are saved to the following directory: `/opt/rke/etcd-snapshots/`.
+Snapshots are saved locally to the following directory: `/opt/rke/etcd-snapshots/`.
+If configured, the snapshots are also uploaded to your S3 compatible backend.

 #### Option B: One-Time Snapshots